-Brief proposals for the research project are due no later than Tuesday, March 6, by noon; send to N. Ettlinger by e-mail as a Word attachment; you will receive feedback by email.
+Brief proposals for the research project are due no later than Tuesday, March 5, by noon; please send to me by e-mail as a Word attachment; I will send feedback by email.
 If possible, hand in your proposal as soon as possible to give yourself as much time as possible for reading and developing the project.
-The proposals are required, but will not be formally graded; they are an opportunity for students to crystallize their interests and receive feedback.
-Students are welcome to discuss their projects with N. Ettlinger at any time.
-Revised proposals (unless no revision is indicated) are due (by Word attachment) no later than Thursday, March 22, by noon; these also are required.
+The proposals are an opportunity for students to crystallize their interests and receive feedback.
+Students are welcome to discuss their projects with me at any time.
+Revised proposals (unless no revision is indicated) are due (by Word attachment) no later than Thursday, March 21, by noon.
+The grade on the proposal will be replaced by the grade on the revision.

-Guidelines for the research proposal are at the end of the syllabus and also posted on Canvas under 'Modules.'
+GUIDELINES for the research proposal are at the end of the syllabus and also posted on Canvas under 'Modules.'
 These guidelines include tips as well as requirements for finding references outside course material.